DMX immortalized by family and close friends at the memorial | ExBulletin

 I tell myself he was put here for that, she continued.
 We all have a job to do, and it has done its job.

-DMX, whose birth name is Earl Simmons, passed away on April 9 after suffering catastrophic cardiac arrest.
+DMX, whose birth name is Earl Simmons, died on April 9 after suffering catastrophic cardiac arrest.
 He spent several days in intensive care after being rushed to a New York hospital from his home on April 2.

-Programs with DMX footage were distributed to service attendees ahead of the ceremony, which was broadcast live on the rappers’ YouTube channel.
+Programs with DMX footage were distributed to attendees of the service ahead of the ceremony, which was broadcast live on the rapper’s YouTube channel.
 The four-page booklet contained different images of the rapper, including one with his arms crossed with wings and another photo of him standing on stage during a performance.

 The 50-year-old Grammy-nominated rapper has delivered iconic hip-hop songs such as Ruff Ryders Anthem and Party Up (Up in Here).